 - 4 cups pure water

 - Pour water in a saucepan and heat on high until water comes to a full boil.
-Combine all herbs together in a bowl.
+Combine elderberries, ginger, echinacea, cinnamon, and cloves together in a bowl.

 - When water comes to a boil, turn heat down until water is simmering (steaming, not boiling) and add herbs.
 Mix well and allow mixture to simmer for 30-45 minutes or until water is reduced in half (2 cups).